KarelBM12/DSA_Midterm/README.md

 ## Application of React JS
 - React JS can be applied in social media platforms that engages with framework with codebase, UX and UI experiences.
  There are lot of large companies use React JS for complex and dynamic apllication.
-With these examples, we've been enlightened why React become an major part in modern web development, also one of the key reason why React has been popular in web development for its flexibility.
+With these examples, we've been enlightened why React become a major part in modern web development, also one of the key reason why React has been popular in web development for its flexibility.
 Through time, the React's significance expands on how to world evolves that connects to the web.